KaterinaWalter/javadocs/docs/unit3/notes302.md

 {: .highlight }
 "As we’re designing the system, we’re designing society.
 Ethical rules that we choose to put into that design [impact society]… Nothing is self-evident.
 Everything has to be put out there as something that we think will be a good idea as a component of our society" - **Sir Tim Berners-Lee**, Creator of the World Wide Web

-🎮 Try this game that illustrates how the design of technology can encode bias: <a href="https://survivalofthebestfit.com"><button class="btn">Survival of the Best Fit</button></a>
+🎮 Try this **game** that illustrates how software design is not neutral: <a href="https://survivalofthebestfit.com"><button class="btn">Survival of the Best Fit</button></a>

+> "*Survival of the Best Fit* is an educational game about hiring bias in AI.
+We aim to explain how the misuse of AI can make machines inherit human biases and further inequality.
+Much of the public debate on AI has presented it as a threat imposed on us, rather than one that we have agency over.
+We want to change that by helping people understand the technology, and demand more accountability from those building increasingly pervasive software systems."

 #### In-Class Activity: Mini Ethics Presentations